Vehicle registration plate: Belgium

+Czech Republic

 Denmark

-Denmark offers both a European or normal style registration plate.
+Denmark offers both a European and a domestic style registration plate.
 They have a fairly similar look, with the EU strip with the letters DK.
 Both styles are in the XX 12 345 format.

 The first two letters run sequentially with no ties to any geographic region.

-The first two digits determine the type of vehicle.
+The first two digits designate the type of vehicle.
 For example, 10 through 18 are reserved for motorcycles.

+Estonia

 Finland

 EU registration plates were introduced in Finland in 2001.
 EU plates are automatically given to all vehicles unless the owner makes a separate request for old model plates.
 If desired, EU plates can be changed for old model ones at inspection sites.
 Registration plates used in Finland are made of aluminium with a reflective membrane coating.
 Numbers and letters are embossed and painted.
 The embossing height is 1–1.2 mm.

 The number sequence of the registration plate cannot start with a zero, nor can zero be the only number.
 The letter combination CD is reserved for diplomatic vehicles.
 Usually the next available ID is given as the plate number.
 Special registration plates with a selected ID are also available upon request.
 A special registration plate is a regular plate with a special ID.
 The ID is subject to certain restrictions and requires a separate application subject to a fee.
 The application fee for a special registration plate is EUR 900.
 A vehicle has one or two plates depending on the vehicle class.
 In certain cases, a vehicle can also be given an additional plate.